Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce RTX 2080 is 100% faster than the Radeon RX 480 4GB in general, because of its higher data rate. (explain)
+Memory BandwidthThe GeForce RTX 2080 should theoretically perform much faster than the Radeon RX 480 4GB overall. (explain)

-Texel RateThe GeForce RTX 2080 should be quite a bit (about 73%) better at texture filtering than the Radeon RX 480 4GB. (explain)
+Texel RateThe GeForce RTX 2080 is much (more or less 73%) faster with regards to AF than the Radeon RX 480 4GB. (explain)

-Pixel RateThe GeForce RTX 2080 is quite a bit (approximately 171%) more effective at full screen anti-aliasing than the Radeon RX 480 4GB, and also will be able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce RTX 2080 should be much (approximately 171%) better at full screen anti-aliasing than the Radeon RX 480 4GB, and also able to handle higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison